Sonitr43/TWWWOG-Infiltrating-Joyful-Burger/README.md

 # TWWWOG: Infiltrating Joyful Burger
-A 2D platformer based on The Wonderfully Weird World of Gumball made for a school project.
+A 2D platformer based on The Wonderfully Weird World of Gumball, made for a school project.

 ![Infiltrating Joyful Burger logo](icon_full.png)